Filing Student Code of Conduct Charges

 File charges or mediation?

-If you are experiencing problems the Office of Student Conduct may be able to assist you without filing formal charges.
-Contact the office to make an appointment to discuss options such mediation to resolve a dispute.
+If you are experiencing problems with a student, the Dean of Students Office may be able to assist you in filing a student conduct incident report.
+Contact the office to make an appointment to discuss options such as mediation to resolve a dispute.
 However, members of the campus community have the right to file Student Code of Conduct charges when they feel they have been subject to inappropriate conduct.

 The Student Code of Conduct outlines behavioral expectations of students.
 This code is published in the student handbook The Key.
 Students and staff should familiarize themselves with these policies and procedures before filing a charge against another student.
-A student, staff or faculty member who charges a student with a violation is also expected to present testimony at a student conduct hearing should the need arise.
+A student, staff, or faculty member who charges a student with a violation is also expected to present testimony at a student conduct hearing as the complainant should the need arise.

 How do I file charges?

-In order to file conduct charges against another student an Incident Report must be submitted to the Office of Student Conduct in room 262 of the McFarland Student Union.
-Refer to Office of Student Conduct for reporting options and forms.
+In order to file conduct charges against another student, an Incident Report must be submitted to the Dean of Students Office in room 119 Stratton Administration Center.
+Refer to the student conduct homepage for reporting options and forms.

 Submitting an Incident Report